COMSOC-Community/easychair-extra/README.md

 ## Learn by Examples

-In the `examples` folder we provide example script of how to use the package.
+In the `examples` folder [link](https://github.com/COMSOC-Community/easychair-extra/tree/main/examples) we provide example scripts making use of the package.
 Check them out to understand how the package works.

 Example files for typical EasyChair outputs are located in the `easychair_sample_files` folder.